bytechefhq/bytechef/docs/src/content/docs/reference/components/microsoft-excel.md

 ## Actions

-### Append row
+### Append Row
-Append a row of values to an existing worksheet
+Append a row of values to an existing worksheet.

 #### Properties